Bad Ischl

 Bad Ischl (Austrian German [baːt ˈɪʃl̩]) is a spa town in Austria.
-It lies in the southern part of Upper Austria, at the Traun River in the centre of the Salzkammergut region.
+It lies in the southern part of Upper Austria, at the river Traun in the centre of the Salzkammergut region.
 The town consists of the Katastralgemeinden Ahorn, Bad Ischl, Haiden, Jainzen, Kaltenbach, Lauffen, Lindau, Pfandl, Perneck, Reiterndorf and Rettenbach.
 It is connected to the village of Strobl by the river Ischl, which drains from the Wolfgangsee, and to the Traunsee, into which the stream empties.
 It is home to the Kaiservilla, summer residence of Austro-Hungarian monarchs Emperor Franz Joseph I and Empress Elisabeth.
-In 2024, Bad Ischl will be one of the European Capitals of Culture – the third city in Austria after Graz (2003) and Linz (2009).
+In 2024, Bad Ischl was one of the European Capitals of Culture – the third city in Austria after Graz (2003) and Linz (2009).